lowandrew/BioTools/README.md

 Filters reads in input that match reference, writes clean reads to output.
 As with bbmap, if R1/R2 naming convention is used, reverse input/output don't need to be specified.
-If convenction isn't followed, specify with reverse_in='path' and reverse_out='path'
+If convention isn't followed, specify with reverse_in='path' and reverse_out='path'

-`bbtools.dedupe(input, output)`
+`bbtools.dedupe(input_file, output_file)`

-Runs dedupe on input, writes to output.
+Runs dedupe on input_file, writes to output_file.

 `bbtools.seal(reference, forward_in, rpkm)`

 Runs seal to generate rpkm stats on reference.

+`bbtools.bbnorm(forward_in, forward_out, reverse_in='NA', reverse_out='NA')`

+Runs bbnorm on forward_in, writes to forward_out.
+Reverse in and out names are auto-generated if R1/R2 naming convention followed and reverse reads are in the same folder.
+If convention isn't followed, specify with reverse_in='path' and reverse_out='path'.
+Default target kmer depth is 100 - can be changed with argument target='depth'.

+`bbtools.bbmerge(forward_in, merged_reads, reverse_in='NA')`

+Runs bbmerge to join overlapping forward and reverse reads.
+As with other bbtools, reverse reads autodetected if R1/R2 convention followed and reads are in the same folder.

+`bbtools.tadpole(forward_in, forward_out, reverse_in='NA', reverse_out='NA', mode='correct')`

+Runs tadpole, in read correction mode by default.
+Other modes can be specifed with mode='alternate_mode'.
+Reverse in and out names are auto-generated if R1/R2 naming convention followed and reverse reads are in the same folder.
+If convention isn't followed, specify with reverse_in='path' and reverse_out='path'.

 ##### jellyfish
 All jellyfish programs take additional options using options='string of options', where